brokechubb/Jakey/README.md

 ### 🤖 **AI That Actually Works**

-- **Multi-Provider AI**: Pollinations primary, OpenRouter backup - never gets stuck
+- **Free AI Models**: Pollinations primary, OpenRouter backup - never gets stuck
 - **Art Gallery in Your Discord**: 49 artistic styles from Van Gogh to anime waifus
 - **Tool Belt**: 12 specialized tools for crypto prices, web search, math, and more
 - **Anti-Repetition Tech**: Advanced system so Jakey doesn't repeat himself like a broken record